 One day there will another Game of Thrones book.
-Perhaps sooner than that, the next season on HBO. oin the mean time, Game of Thrones fans will get to sip Ommegang Bend the Knee.
+Perhaps sooner than that, the next season on HBO.
+In the mean time, Game of Thrones fans will sip Ommegang Bend the Knee and wait.

 Commemorating the seventh season of the game changing series, Ommegang Bend the Knee is golden ale.
 The 9% alcohol by volume beer will debut in three different collector bottles, each with the house seals for each family vying for the Iron Throne.

 Each of the 750 mililter bottles will sport House Stark, House Targaryen, and House Lannister, retailing around $10.99 per bottle.
 The brewery chose Saaz, Bravo, and Stryian Golding hops for the golden ale, with a malt base of pilsner and flaked oats.